Dimension-AI-Technologies/Entropic/PolyScript/docs/DeveloperGuide.md

 ---

+## Summary: Building CRUD × Modes Frameworks

+The key to implementing PolyScript is understanding the **multiplication effect**:

+1. **Developers write**: 4 CRUD methods
+2. **Framework provides**: 3 execution modes
+3. **Users get**: 12 different behaviors

+When building or extending a framework:
+- Focus on clean separation between operations and modes
+- Let the framework handle mode-specific behavior
+- Ensure CRUD methods are pure business logic
+- Test all 12 operation × mode combinations

-**Ready to contribute?** Pick an area that interests you and start with a small improvement.
+**Ready to contribute?** Pick a language that needs a framework or improve an existing one.
 The PolyScript community welcomes contributors at all levels! 🚀